How to warm up an email domain (+ best practices)

 That is why it is always a good idea to use tools that are capable of warming up inboxes for you, such as our Warmup Inbox tool.

-Warmup Inbox is a pretty easy and straightforward tool – it sends out emails on your behalf, gets responses, creates engagement in email threads, etc. within our platform.
+Warmup Inbox is an easy and straightforward tool – it sends out emails on your behalf, gets responses, creates engagement in email threads, etc. within our platform.

 It contains hundreds of other email accounts that automatically communicate with each other.